-Orkla's strategy process is dynamic and covers a period of three years (STP).
-Every three years, a new three-year plan will be adopted that sets the strategic direction and defines goals for the Group, business areas and individual companies.
-During the STP, annual evaluations are carried out of the Group's goals, strategies and risk profile.
+Orkla's strategy process is dynamic and covers a period of three years.
+Every third year, a new three-year plan is adopted that sets our strategic direction and defines goals for Orkla, the business areas and individual companies.
+Our goals, strategies and risk profile are evaluated annually.
+In future, the strategy process will be adapted to the new operational model, and the strategic direction, goals and plans will be developed for each portfolio company.